cleanlab/cleanlab-studio/docs/source/quickstart/index.rst

 #.
 A `Cleanlab Studio account <https://app.cleanlab.ai/>`_

 Note that this guide utilizes the Python API for `cleanlab-studio`.
-Usage of the command line interface can be found at :ref:`quickref_cli_api`.
+Usage of the command line interface can be found at :ref:`guide_cli_api`.

 Installation
 ------------